 Common approaches to data quality monitoring include dashboards and alerts.
 Dashboards highlight vital indicators such as the amount, type, and level of problems with data quality and the percentage of requirements met.
 They enable you to share the status and trends with many stakeholders and help drive data quality testing efforts.

 Alerts will alert you to significant or unexpected changes in the metrics or indicators, like rising errors, loss of completion rate, or deviation from projected ranges.
 Warnings allow you to act immediately to avoid handling problems that may affect other downstream processes or results.
+Implementing strong data architecture principles alongside data quality monitoring ensures effective management and scalability, helping you maintain data integrity and prevent operational disruptions.

 Dimensions of Data Quality Monitoring